chizkidd/chizkidd.github.io/_posts/2024-08-02-char-level-LM-RNN.md

+---
+layout: post
+comments: true
-# Implementing a Recurrent Neural Network (RNN) From Scratch in Python: Character-Level Language Model Case Study
+title: "Implementing a Recurrent Neural Network (RNN) From Scratch in Python: Character-Level Language Model Case Study"
+excerpt:
+date: 2024-08-02
+mathjax: true
+---

 In this blog post, we'll dive deep into the implementation of a character-level language model using a vanilla Recurrent Neural Network (RNN).
 This type of model can learn to generate text one character at a time, capturing the patterns and structure of the language it's trained on.
 We'll walk through the code, explain the key concepts, and provide insights into how this model works.